syncfusion-content/winui-docs/winui/Radial-Gauge/content-pointer.md

 ---
 layout: post
-title: Content Pointer in WinUI Radial Gauge control | Syncfusion
+title: Content pointer in WinUI Radial Gauge control | Syncfusion
 description: Learn here all about Content Pointer feature of Syncfusion WinUI Radial Gauge control with image, text and customization support.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug
 ---

-# Content Pointer in WinUI Radial Gauge
+# Content pointer in WinUI Radial Gauge

-The `ContentPointer` in [`SfRadialGauge`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.SfRadialGauge.html) allows you to use any content using the `Content` property as a pointer to mark a specified value.
+The [`ContentPointer`]() in [`SfRadialGauge`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.SfRadialGauge.html) allows you to use any content as a pointer using the [`Content`]() property of it.

+**Add custom text as content pointer**

+The following code sample demonstrate how to add a custom text as a content pointer.

 {% tabs %}